arjitharya/QUILL/README.md

 ## Tech stack
 One static page - no build step, no server, no framework - built to feel like an app rather than a
-website: full-bleed on a phone, a fixed tablet-sized card centered on anything roomier (laptop/desktop), and no page-level scrolling anywhere (only each chat log itself scrolls).
+website: full-bleed on a phone, and on anything roomier (tablet/laptop/desktop) a card that scales up to nearly the full viewport height while staying page-shaped - it grows taller with the screen rather than wider, so it never looks like a stretched phone view.
+There's no page-level scrolling anywhere (only each chat log itself scrolls), and it's installable as a PWA (see below).
 Screens are plain `div`s toggled by JS, not separate pages.

 - `index.html` - all markup for every screen (lock, onboarding, home/menu, Journal, Talk to Quill, Entries, Calendar, Settings), the bottom tab bar, and the support-resources/confirmation overlays.
-- `styles.css` - all styling: the leather-and-paper diary look, the passcode keypad and lockout progress ring, chat bubbles, the mood-color system, the calendar grid, and the signature/waveform animation (CSS `transform`/`opacity` only, so it stays on the compositor thread and never touches layout).
+- `styles.css` - all styling: the leather-and-paper diary look, the passcode keypad and lockout progress ring, chat bubbles, the mood-color system, the calendar grid, the signature/waveform animation (CSS `transform`/`opacity` only, so it stays on the compositor thread and never touches layout), and the responsive device-frame sizing.
-- `app.js` - everything else: passcode hashing and lock-state machine, screen navigation and the tab bar, Quill's personas (Reflect/Light/Wind down) and the Groq API calls, crisis-phrase detection, mood/favorites/calendar logic, conversation storage, backup/restore, and the hold-to-talk voice logic.
+- `app.js` - everything else: passcode hashing and lock-state machine, screen navigation and the tab bar, Quill's personas (Reflect/Light/Wind down) and the Groq API calls, crisis-phrase detection, mood/favorites/calendar logic, conversation storage, backup/restore, the tap-to-talk voice logic, and the on-screen-keyboard viewport fix (keeps the frame from jumping when a text field is focused on mobile).
 Has a placeholder, `__GROQ_API_KEY_PLACEHOLDER__`, substituted with the real key at deploy time (`.github/workflows/deploy.yml`, on push to `main`).
+- `manifest.json` - the PWA manifest (name, icons, theme colors, standalone display mode) that makes Quill installable to a home screen.

 ## Local development
 There's no key baked in locally, since the real key only gets substituted in during deploy.
 To test